mohitpai/journey-optimizer.en/help/using/segment/composition-canvas.md

 >id="ajo_ao_split_type"
 >title="Split type"
 >abstract="Use the Percent split type to randomly split profiles into multiple paths.
 The Attribute split type allows you to split profiles based on a specific attribute."

+>[!CONTEXTUALHELP]
+>id="ajo_ao_split_otherprofiles_text"
+>title="Other profiles"
+>abstract="Toggle this option on to create an additional path with the remaining profiles that do not match any of the conditions specified in the other paths."

 The **[!UICONTROL Split]** activity allows you to divide your composition into multiple paths.